 • The differential diagnosis includes other conditions of excessive daytime sleepiness such as narcolepsy, inadequate total sleep time, sleep disorders that impair sleep quality, circadian rhythm disturbances, or hypersomnolence secondary to medical condition or medication.

-• Treatment of idiopathic hypersomnia is primarily symptomatic involving education (sleep hygiene and lifestyle modifications) and off-label usage of wake-promoting agents such as stimulants.
+• Treatment of idiopathic hypersomnia is primarily symptomatic involving education (sleep hygiene and lifestyle modifications), with the option to use the FDA-approved low-sodium oxybate as well as off-label usage of wake-promoting agents, stimulants, or the like.

 Idiopathic hypersomnia diagnostic criteria (must meet criteria A to F)